In this post I will describe 27 of the most amazing and unique things to do on Madeira island, Portugal.

 2. City Hall (Paços do Concelho)

-Just a short stroll from the cathedral, you’ll discover the City Hall, a charming building that serves as the administrative centre of Funchal.
+Just a short stroll from the cathedral, City Hall is a charming building that serves as the administrative centre of Funchal.
 You can admire its elegant architecture and the statue of João Gonçalves Zarco, one of the island’s discoverers, in front of the building.

 3. São Tiago Fort